cmattson/spree-guides/content/developer/customization/view.markdown

 Deface supports three options for supplying content to be used by an override:

-* <tt>:text</tt> - String containing markup
+* `:text` - String containing markup
-* <tt>:partial</tt> - Relative path to a partial
+* `:partial` - Relative path to a partial
-* <tt>:template</tt> - Relative path to a template
+* `:template` - Relative path to a template

 ***
-As Deface operates on the Erb source the content supplied to an override can include Erb, it is not limited to just HTML.
-You also have access to all variables accessible in the original Erb context.
+As Deface operates on the ERB source the content supplied to an override can include ERB, it is not limited to just HTML.
+You also have access to all variables accessible in the original ERB context.
 ***

 #### Targeting elements